chef/automate/components/automate-chef-io/content/docs/data-collection.md

 chef-server-ctl reconfigure
 ```

-### Setting Up Chef Client to Send Compliance Scan Data Through the Chef Server to Chef Automate
+### Setting Up Chef Infra Client to Send Compliance Scan Data Through the Chef Infra Server to Chef Automate

-Now that the Chef Server is configured for data collection, you can also enable Compliance Scanning
+Now that the Chef Infra Server is configured for data collection, you can also enable Compliance Scanning
-on your Chef Clients via the [Audit Cookbook](https://github.com/chef-cookbooks/audit).
+on your Chef Infra Clients via the [Audit Cookbook](https://github.com/chef-cookbooks/audit).

 * Set the following attributes for the audit cookbook: